hrvthzslt/markdown-server-flask/README.md

 ### Running

-Run the `dev-build` target than run the Flask server.
+Start the Flask server in the virtual environment in debug mode.

 ```bash
 make dev-run